 Have a Night Out at the Beach Bars!

+One of the best things to do in Carolina Beach is head to the beach bars.
 While there are beach bars at both Carolina Beach and Kure Beach, but my absolute favorite place to enjoy the beach nightlife is at Carolina Beach.
 During the summer a vivacious crowd can be found at the numerous bars around the island.

 The beach bars at Carolina Beach feel much more “beachy” to me than at Wrightsville where the college crowd hangs out.
 Kure Beach is also lovely, but it is much quieter than Carolina.
 We’re Carolina Beach regulars so here are our favorite bars in Carolina Beach.